WWHO: News operation

 WWHO has never produced its own newscasts, but has aired newscasts from all of Columbus's "Big Three" stations.

 When WCMH-TV entered into the LMA to run WWHO, the deal included producing a nightly 10 p.m. newscast using WCMH-TV's facilities and resources.
-This made WWHO the first station in the market to air a 10 p.m. newscast; WTTE (then owned by Sinclair outright) didn't air any newscasts until Sinclair's acquisition of WSYX in 1996, though sister station WPGH-TV in Pittsburgh launched a 10 p.m. newscast around the same time, meaning Sinclair may have started a news department at WTTE if not for acquiring WSYX.
+This made WWHO the first station in the market to air a 10 p.m. newscast; WTTE (then owned by Sinclair outright) did not air any newscasts until Sinclair's acquisition of WSYX in 1996, though sister station WPGH-TV in Pittsburgh launched a 10 p.m. newscast around the same time, meaning Sinclair may have started a news department at WTTE if not for acquiring WSYX.
 The 10 p.m. newscast lasted until 1998 when NBC ended its LMA with WWHO and Viacom took over the non-licensed assets of the station.

 On February 10, 2005, LIN Television announced its intention to bring 10 p.m. news back to the station.
 This half-hour newscast was produced by WBNS-TV, and debuted on September 1, 2005.
 Unlike WCMH in previous years, WBNS chose to use its own station branding on the newscast rather than WWHO's, including WBNS' normal "10TV News HD" graphics beginning in 2007 (despite the fact WWHO's newscast was not broadcast in HD until mid-2008).
 On December 31, 2008, WBNS ceased production of WWHO's 10 p.m. newscast.

 Currently, WWHO repeats the WSYX ABC 6 News at 11 weeknights at midnight.
 It also airs the 10 p.m.
-"Fox 28" newscast on an overflow basis when Fox Sports programming would pre-empt it on WSYX-DT3; no alternate branding noting WWHO's affiliation is used on those nights.
+"Fox 28" newscast on an overflow basis when Fox Sports programming would preempt it on WSYX-DT3; no alternate branding noting WWHO's affiliation is used on those nights.

 On January 18, 2021, WWHO began airing The National Desk, a Sinclair-produced national morning newscast sourced from Sinclair stations nationwide.
 The National Desk is similar in format to NewsNation produced by WCMH-TV parent Nexstar Media Group, and competes locally with all of the network's morning news shows (including Good Morning America on WSYX's main channel) as well as the local morning news on WSYX 6.3 that is an extension of the main channel's morning news.
 In September 2021, it also began to carry the evening edition of The National Desk for an hour after CW programming.

 Technical information

 Subchannels

-The station's ATSC 1.0 channels are carried on the multiplexed digital signals of other Columbus television stations:
+The station's ATSC 1.0 channels are carried on the multiplexed signals of other Columbus television stations: